You own a brick and mortar business in your hometown, and business is good.

 - The common sense to not download anything or open emails that are suspicious.

-I have an account with Sucuri which helps with security and malware detection, which I’ve found very useful and reassuring.
+I have an account with Sucuri, which helps with security and malware detection, which I’ve found very useful and reassuring.
+[Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]
 There are also plugins like Wordfence which do a great job of securing and monitoring one’s website as well.

 Unfortunately, with something like a DoS attack, it’s much harder to prevent, which is the scary.
 To be honest, any site is at risk, and if someone with DoS capabilities wants to attack you, they will, which is why this happens primarily to high profile websites.
 The best and cheapest solution is good monitoring of things such as disk space so you can act quickly if things do start to happen.